Vyral/mark-ramey/_posts/2020-09-17-what-4-things-should-every-homebuyer-know.md

 **2\.
 Location.** Does the home have access to schools, shopping, recreation, and other places that are important to you and your family?
 You’ll also want to consider your commute to work.
 I can't tell you how many clients I’ve sold homes for because they were spending too much time traveling to and from work.
 Everyone wants a safe location, too.
 I recommend driving through it during the day and night to get more comfortable with the area.

 **3\.
-Features.** What’s going to be important in a home to you?
+Features.** What do you want most in a home?
 It could be size, bedroom/bathroom count, or anything else.
 Consider the yard, the floorplan, and more.

 {% include pullquote.html %}

 **4\.
 Condition.** Typically, there are three types of houses.
-The first is brand-new, move-in condition.
-These properties are going to be priced at the top end of the market.
-The second is clean, move-in condition.
+The first is a brand-new, move-in condition home.
+These properties are priced at the top end of the market.
+The second is a clean, move-in condition home.
 These homes aren’t priced as high but don’t require any extra work.
 The third is a house that’s in ill repair.
 If you buy this kind of home, you’ll either be working on it yourself or managing a contractor, so you’re taking on some extra responsibility in exchange for a lower price.

 If you have any questions for me, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.